Relewise/relewise-ui-components/packages/web-components/README.md

 ```
 The component renders products but does not use the default product template.

-To overwrite the template used in this specific component call the useSearch function with the templates option.
+To overwrite the template used in this specific component, call the useSearch function with the templates option.
 ```ts
 useSearch({
     filters: { ... },